 HBU is a smoke-free campus.
 Smoking is prohibited anywhere on University premises.
+Vaping is prohibited in all the Residence Colleges.

 Verbal and/or Physical Abuse

 Residents and guests are to treat all neighbors, apartment mates, visitors, Residence Life staff, and other University officials and workers with courtesy and respect.
 Verbal abuse will not be allowed, including swearing, name-calling, or any other language offensive or demeaning to the person.
 Physical violence of any type will not be tolerated.